MLHale/nebraska-gencyber-modules/containers/README.md

 By default, a mounted volume allows full read/write by the container
 This allows exceptions to the `Process Isolation`  principle

-To incorporate `Least Privlege`, use `:ro` to make the file read-only.
+To incorporate `Least Privilege`, use `:ro` to make the file read-only.

 `-v /c/Users/student/app:/webapp:ro`